 Globally there exist significant inequities in access to medical care—and in many places basic public health needs are not being met.
-Our commitment to underserved populations has led us to consider the needs beyond our own borders and to contribute our time and energy in a thoughtful way to help address this problem.
+Our commitment to structurally vulnerable populations has led us to consider the needs beyond our own borders and to contribute our time and energy in a thoughtful way to help address this problem.

 In recent years, residents and faculty traveled to the following countries to do medical work, participate in public health projects, and provide education about family medicine where it does not yet exist as a specialty: